 The buzz of Thanksgiving is now past us, and all those turkeys and binge parties are forgotten.
 But with Christmas just around the bend, many New Yorkers are revving their motors for the next road trip.
+That is why you need to master driving tips for the holiday season to protect yourself and your family.

 Whether you enjoy hired transport or driving yourself, driving during the holidays is even riskier than at other times of the year.